 - Empathy & compassion - As a doctor, empathy will be one of your most valuable qualities - sometimes even more valuable than your medical knowledge.
 And it’s been proven that interacting with different people is the best way to become more empathetic.
 Living in a different world and culture will give you a valuable education not taught by any university on Earth.

 - Adventure & independence - Let’s be honest, we’ve all seen travel videos and blogs online and fantasized about what it would be like to do the same.
 On top of all the other benefits, choosing to study medicine in Europe will also provide you with an adventure, just like on YouTube!
 New places, cultures, foods, buildings, people… All while learning to be a doctor and help those back home.

 What are the next steps?

-Determined to study medicine in Europe after finishing your nursing degree?
+Determined to study medicine in Europe or the Caribbean after finishing your nursing degree?
 Or would you prefer to transfer to a medical programme?
 Whatever your choice may be, it’s always best to consult with our expert student advisors as soon as possible.
 They’re the most qualified people who can give you advice on how to proceed and then assist you every step of the way.
 Remember: the end goal here is to make you a doctor.
 And we’re here to help you achieve it, no matter what it takes!